 - ‘Undivided: Coming Out, Becoming Whole, and Living Free From Shame’ by Vicky Beeching.
 Harper Collins.
 I have written elsewhere what a superb book this is.
 At times this book is heart-wrenching, so keep your box of tissues handy!
 At other times it causes the blood to boil because of injustice.
 Primarily it is the story of growing up and working through what being gay means in real life, in a real Christian family, in a real Christian church, and the pains largely inflicted by people who don’t really understand what is going on.
 I think I would describe the book as being an updated version of “Stranger at the Gate: To be Gay and Christian in America” mentioned above, but written for Christians in the 2020’s.

 - https://canyonwalkerconnections.com/ The mission of Canyonwalker Connections, founded in 2011 by Executive Director Kathy Baldock, is to repair the division existing between social and Christian conservatives and the lesbian, gay, bisexual, and transgender (LGBT) community through education, training, encouragement, and dialogue in both secular and religious environments.
 Once again it is great to read a site with a lot of well-written articles including a thorough historical background.
 Kathy Baldock has written a book, “Walking the Bridgeless Canyon: Repairing the Breach Between the Church and the LGBT Community”.
 I strongly recommend reading this book as a background to the whole issue about why, since the 1960’s being gay has been a problem for Christians, when prior to that time it wasn’t.
-She has a further book planned for Spring 2023 called “Forging a Sacred Weapon: How the Bible Became Anti-Gay.” which looks at how the Bible has been weaponized in recent years.
+She has a further book and film planned for Autumn 2023, called “Forging a Sacred Weapon: How the Bible Became Anti-Gay.” which looks at how the Bible has been weaponized in recent years.